jewettaij/moltemplate/doc/doc_mol22lt.md

 Later on, you would use this "PPS_5mer.lt" file we just created by referring to it in another file (usually "system.lt").
-Here is a usage example:
+Here is an example "system.lt" file which uses the "PPS_5mer.lt" file we just created:
 ```
 import "PPS_5mer.lt"
 pps5_copy = new PPS5  # (instantiate a single copy of the "PPS5" polymer)